-In accordance with the provisions of the Constitution, in particular in its article 59, the deputies have the prerogatives of voting on the law, of controlling the action of the government and of evaluating public policies.
+In accordance with the provisions of the Constitution, in particular Article 59, the deputies have the prerogatives of voting on the law, of controlling the action of the government and of evaluating public policies.
 Armed with these constitutional powers, parliamentarians are thus key players in the promotion and strengthening of GMV in Senegal.